xinliupitt/skellam_regression/README.md

 # Skellam Regression

-This repo provides supplementary information for the manuscript "Excess demand prediction for bike sharing systems".
+This repo provides information for the manuscript "Excess demand prediction for bike sharing systems".